-Radoslaw Sikorski received the "Knight of Freedom" award for initiating the process of creating the concept of the Eastern Partnership in the framework of the European Neighbourhood Policy of the EU, the aim of which is to bring pro-European values and help in carrying out reforms to the partner countries.
+Radoslaw Sikorski received the "Knight of Freedom" award for initiating the process of creating the concept of the Eastern Partnership in the framework of the European Neighbourhood Policy of the EU, the aim of which is to bring pro-European values and help in carrying out reforms in the partner states.

 Minister of Foreign Affairs of the Kingdom of Sweden (2006 - 2014)

-Carl Bildt received the "Knight of Freedom" award for his contribution to the EU's Eastern Partnership initiative, whose aim is to bring pro-European values to the partner countries and help in carrying out reforms.
+Carl Bildt received the "Knight of Freedom" award for his contribution to the EU's Eastern Partnership initiative, which goal is to bring pro-European values to the partner countries and help in carrying out reforms.

 President of Georgia (2004 - 2013)

-Mikheil Saakashvili received the "Knight of Freedom" award for the strengthening democracy and the rule of law and development of civil society in Georgia.
+Mikheil Saakashvili received the "Knight of Freedom" award for strengthening the democracy, rule of law, and development of civil society in Georgia.

 President of Latvia (1999 - 2007)

-Vaira Vike-Freiberga was honored with the "Knight of Freedom" award for many of her merits, such as the promotion of democratic values throughout the world, fighting to equalize the status of women, as well as activities for social justice.
+Vaira Vike-Freiberga was honoured with the "Knight of Freedom" award for many of her merits, such as the promotion of democratic values throughout the world, fighting for equality of women, as well as efforts for social justice.

-Bernard Kouchner received the Knight of Freedom award in recognition for his contribution in promoting humanitarian values through the organization "Doctors without Borders" and contribution to the promotion of the freedom, justice and democracy worldwide.
+Bernard Kouchner received the Knight of Freedom award in recognition of his contribution in promoting humanitarian values through the organization "Doctors without Borders" and input in the promotion of the freedom, justice and democracy worldwide.

 Secretary General of NATO (1995 - 1999)